juliorojas81871/Notes/README.md

 This code is a React program where the user can enter their notes and display them on the page.
 The user can also delete the note once they are finished.
 I also used a bit of material-UI for the buttons and the increased size of the notes.
-If anyone want try this code, [please click at this link](https://juliorojas81871.github.io/Notes/).
+If anyone want try this code, [please click at this link](https://keeper--notes--app.herokuapp.com/).

-# Steps to get code to run:
+# (Need edits, DO NOT FOLLOW STEPS) Steps to get code to run:
 1. Open terminal
 2. Type (You can also download the code):
 ```